Do Shrimp Tanks Need a Light?

 FAQ

-Q: Do shrimp tanks needOpens in a new tab. a light?
+Q: Do shrimp tanks need a light?

 A: Yes, shrimp tanks do need a light.
 Light is important for the growth of plants, which provide food, shelter, and oxygen for the shrimp.
 Light also helps regulate the shrimp’s natural behaviors and can affect their breeding cycles.